steincastillo/twitter-NLP/README.md

 Feel free to add an issue to the repo or contact me at: contact@steincastillo.com

 ## Profanity warning
-Please be advise that this repository contains files with a list of profanity words used in english (US) and spanish (MX).
+Please be advised that this repository contains files with a list of profanity words used in english (EN) and spanish (ES).
 The only purpose of these files is to conduct NLP research and analisys on texts and should be treated as such.